 Don’t drive for the first two weeks after the surgery or per the doctor’s instructions.
 Avoid drinking alcohol as well during this time frame,

 Get up and walk for 5 to 10 minutes every 3 to 4 hours and increase the time as you can do so.
 You may need help with activities such as bathing or dressing for the first few days.

 The recovery time for the procedure ranges from 1 to 4 weeks depending on the reason for the procedure and overall health.
 Expect to feel pain at the incision site.
 Pain may not be relieved immediately through surgery.
-Do any physical therapy exercises prescribed to help aide in your recovery.
+Do any physical therapy exercises prescribed to help aid in your recovery.

-People usually return to work within 2 to 4 weeks.
+Patients usually return to work within 2 to 4 weeks.
 For those with more physically demanding jobs expect to return 8 to 12 weeks after their procedure.

 Risks and Side Effects